acuencao/glints/README.md

 ----------------------------------------------------------------------------------------------------------------------
 FVP CHECKER
 ----------------------------------------------------------------------------------------------------------------------
-FVP checker is part of GLINTS project and allows to check FVP property in equational theories.
+FVP checker is part of the GLINTS project and allows to check FVP property in equational theories.

 FVP-checker requires Maude or Mau-Dev (which is a developer extension of Maude